ContextLab/storytelling-with-data/README.md

 - [GitHub](www.github.com): used to download code and data, collaborate with other students, and submit course assignments
 - [Dartmouth JupyterHub Cluster](https://jupyter.dartmouth.edu/): a Dartmouth server we will used to write code, download data, run analyses, and submit assignments

 If you are a Dartmouth student currently enrolled in PSYC 81.09, please follow *Setup Track 1, Part 1: Dartmouth students* below, followed by *Setup Track 2, Part 1: Everyone*.
 If you are **not** currently enrolled in PYSC 81.09, please follow *Setup Track 2, Part 1: Everyone else* below, followed by *Setup Part 2: Everyone*.
+In selecting the right track for you, you may find it useful to draw inspiration and/or guidance from the quotes below.

->     "There're Dartmouth students, and then there's everyone else..."
+>     "There are Dartmouth students, and then there's everyone else..."
 >        ~ Dartmouth Alum

+>     "Know thyself" [paraphrasing]
+>        ~ Pythagoras

 ## Setup Track 1, Part 1: Dartmouth students
 1. You should start by signing up for the course's [Slack account](stories-about-data.slack.com) (you need to join using your @dartmouth.edu email address).
 You can ask questions and get help with all aspects of the course via Slack.